marksands/marksands.github.com/_posts/2019-10-21-19-better-codable-through-property-wrappers.markdown

 Creating a property wrapper to assign a sensible default for a Codable property just isn't possible in Swift 5.1.
 In the meantime, I've created a few helpers that one may find useful.

 Optional Bools are weird.
-A type that once meant true or false, now has three possible states: .some(true), .some(false), or .none.
+A type that once meant true or false, now has three possible states: `.some(true)`, `.some(false)`, or `.none`.
 And the .none condition could indicate truthiness if BadDecisions™ were made.
 The weirdness of Optional Booleans extends to other types, such as Arrays.
 Soroush Khanlou has a [great blog post](http://khanlou.com/2016/10/emptiness/) explaining why you may want to avoid Optional Arrays.

 Unfortunately, this idea doesn't come for free in Swift out of the box.
 Being forced to implement a custom initializer in order to nil coalesce nil booleans or nil arrays is no fun.
 That's why I added a few sane property wrappers that help provide sensible defaults for these disastrous situations.